 From 2015-2020 he has worked closely with Non-Event, a Boston-based experimental music series, as a live sound engineer and graphic designer.
 Along with numerous collaborations, his fluid body of work also includes the design and construction of an open-air performance space for a youth dance and drumming group in rural Ghana.
 He studied art and sound in MIT’s Program in Art, Culture, and Technology Program (MS 2017), and received a BS in Architecture & Environmental Design from Kent State University (2011).

 Most recently he was featured as a composer in the National Arts Center (NAC) of Canada Green Rooms 2020 Climate Change Summit (Jun.
-2020), and was invited to MASS MoCA as an artist-in-residence (Jan.
+2020), and was invited to the Studios @ MASS MoCA as an artist-in-residence (Jan.
 2020).
 He recently served as a lecturer on sound and media at the School of the Museum of Fine Arts in Boston (Fall, 2019).

 José is currently living and working in Mohican Territory (aka sw Vermont, US) helping out at an organic farm, and learning from the more-than-human world every day.
 He recently offered an online course called Becoming Otherwise exploring individual and communal practices in expanded states of consciousness.
 Learn more here︎︎︎